 The Multi-Agency Public Protection Arrangements (MAPPA), are a set of statutory partnership working arrangements introduced in 2007 under Section 10 of the Management of Offenders etc. (Scotland) Act 2005 (the 2005 Act).

 The purpose of MAPPA is the protection of the public and the reduction of serious harm.
 In Scotland MAPPA brings together the Police, Scottish Prison Service (SPS), Health Boards and the Local Authorities in partnership as the Responsible Authorities, to assess and manage the risk posed by certain categories of offender:

 - Sex offenders who are subject to notification requirements under the Sexual Offences Act 2003;

 - Other individuals who by reason of their conviction are assessed by the Responsible Authorities as posing a risk of serious harm to the public.

-A number of other agencies are under a 'Duty to Cooperate' (DTC) with the Responsible Authorities including, housing providers, the voluntary sector, Social Security Scotland and the Children's Reporter.
+A number of other agencies have a ‘Duty to Cooperate’ (DTC) with the Responsible Authorities, including housing providers, the voluntary sector, Social Security Scotland and the Children's Reporter.

-Responsible Authorities fulfil their statutory duties by jointly preparing and publishing MAPPA annual reports.
-Each of these reports can be viewed on Local Authority websites as included at Appendix A and cover the reporting period - 1 April 2021 to 31 March 2022.
+Responsible Authorities fulfil their statutory duties in part by jointly preparing and publishing their own local MAPPA annual reports.
+Each of these can be viewed on Local Authority websites, links to which are included at Appendix B.

 There is a problem